cbarlin/advanced-record-utils/README.md

 ## What is Advanced Record Utils?

-Advanced Record Utils is an annotation-processor based code generator that creates a companion `*Utils` class (e.g., `PersonUtils` for a `Person` record) that contains a builder, and then optionally:
+Advanced Record Utils is an annotation-processor based code generator that creates a companion `*Utils` class (e.g., `PersonUtils` for a `Person` record) that contains:
  * A "Builder" for the record
  * A "With"er interface
  * A "Merger" utility and interface
  * An "XML" utility and interface for serialisation to XML
- * A "Diff" interface and result class:
+ * A "Diff" interface and result class
-   * Collections compute added/removed elements, as well as changed/unchanged ones (if the elements themselves are diffable)
-   * Nested records can pass their own diff (if present on both original instances)
-   * Standard fields can tell you if they have/have not changed
  * An "All" interface that bundles all the other interfaces together

 It's configurable, and does away with a lot of boilerplate.
 It can also import records from libraries (in case you can't control their source code), and can work recursively down a tree of records that reference other records/interfaces.